MAstrauskas/DiceGame/README.md

-# DiceGame
+# DiceMania

-It is a basic dice throwing game done as an assignment for User Interface and HCI module at the University.
+It is a simple Dice Throwing desktop game developed using Java and JavaFX.